A Comprehensive Guide to Metal Tubing and Pipes Bending

 Mandrel Tube Bending

 Mandrel bending offers accuracy, repeatability, and shape retention.
 A mandrel is inserted into the tube during bending to support it and prevent deformation.
-This method is relatively fast but can be costly due to the need for specialized equipment and setup time.
+This method is relatively fast but costly due to the need for specialized equipment and setup time.

 Mandrel Tube Bending